 At just $14.00 a pop, you really can’t go wrong.

 It can be hard finding the perfect gift for that person that has everything.
-That’s where a unique, handmade piece like this ‘pointy bottle’ can save the day.
-Part art and part homewares piece, this hand-blown glass vase will make the perfect addition to the decor in any home.
+That’s where a unique, handmade piece can save the day.
+Part art and part homeware, a hand-blown glass vase will make the perfect addition to the decor in any home.
 The best part?
 You can be 99.99% certain that your giftee doesn’t have anything else like it.

-The vases are available for $145.00 at the JahRoc Gallery online, or you can stop by their Margaret River based outlet to take a closer look at their range of art, furniture, and homewares, and pick one up in person.
+These Tiffany Pocket Vases are available for $230.00 at the JahRoc Gallery online, or you can stop by their Margaret River based outlet to take a closer look at their range of art, furniture, and homewares, and pick one up in person.

 Somewhere between art and fashion are George Dorozenko’s cotton-silk blend scarves.
 100% wearable, they use bright, vibrant colours to challenge the way we see some of life’s more mundane objects; and, they make a wonderful Christmas gift.
 Who would have thought that beach sand, a humble artichoke, or some agave could be so striking?